Research and Development Incentives

 The main characteristics of all R&D activities are novelty, dissolution of a technological/scientific uncertainty, potential risk of failure, and expert participants in the project.
 Basically, all activities which meet these requirements can be qualified as R&D activities for tax purposes, regardless the industry or discipline concerned.

-• Development tax credit related to investments serving R&D activity
+• Development tax credit related to investments serving R&D activity or R&D tax incentive.

 • Deductibility of R&D costs from local business tax base and from innovation contribution base